 - Known hypersensitivity to L-CsA or to cyclosporine A.

 - .
-Patients with liver disease and serum bilirubin > 3-fold upper normal value or transaminases > 2.5 upper normal value.
+Patients with liver disease and serum bilirubin > 3-fold upper limit of normal range or transaminases > 2.5 upper limit of normal range.

 - .
-Patients with a history of malignancy, including post-transplant lymphoproliferative disorder, with the exception of treated, localized basal and squamous cell carcinomas.
+Patients with active malignancy within the previous 2 years, including post-transplant lymphoproliferative disorder, with the exception of treated, localized basal and squamous cell carcinomas.

 - .
-Pregnant women or women who are unwilling to use appropriate birth control to avoid pregnancy over the course of the clinical trial.
+Pregnant women or women who are unwilling to use appropriate birth control to avoid pregnancy through their End of Study Visit.

 - .
 Women who are currently breastfeeding.

 - .
 Receipt of an investigational drug as part of a clinical trial within 4 weeks prior to the Screening Visit.
 This is defined as any treatment that is implemented under an Investigational New Drug (IND) or compassionate use.

 - .
 Patients who have received extracorporeal photophoresis (ECP) for treatment of BOS within 1 month prior to Randomization.

 - .
 Patients who are currently participating in an interventional clinical trial.

 - .
 Psychiatric disorders or altered mental status precluding understanding of the informed consent process and/or completion of the necessary procedures.